ir-rafio/Assembler/README.md

 ```shell
 git clone https://github.com/rafio-iut/Assembler.git
 ```
-2. Install the 'pipenv' package globally using pip (if you haven't yet):
+2. Install the `pipenv` package globally using `pip` (if not already installed):
 ```shell
 pip install pipenv
 ```
+3. Open the command prompt or terminal in the project's root folder.
-3. Install the project dependencies using pipenv:
+4. Install the project dependencies using `pipenv`:
 ```shell
 pipenv install
 ```

 ## Usage
-1. Add your CodeForces handles to the 'handles.txt' file, with each handle separated by a newline.
+1. Add your CodeForces handles to the `handles.txt` file, with each handle separated by a newline.
-2. Open the 'main.py' file and set the values of the variables `teamCount` and `teamSize` according to your requirements.
+2. Open the `main.py` file and set the values of the variables `teamCount` and `teamSize` according to your requirements.
 These variables determine the number of teams to be formed and the size of each team, respectively.
+3. Open the command prompt or terminal in the project's root folder.
-3. Activate the virtual environment:
+4. Activate the virtual environment:
 ```shell
 pipenv shell
 ```
-4. Run the project:
+5. Run the project:
 ```shell
 python main.py
 ```
-5. The Assembler program will fetch the user data for the provided handles and generate the best possible teams for the programming competition based on the specified team count and team size.
+6. The Assembler program will fetch the user data for the provided handles and generate the best possible teams for programming competitions based on the specified team count and team size.
-6. The generated teams will be displayed on the console output.
+7. The generated teams will be displayed on the console output.

-## Requirements
-- Python 3.x
-- Numpy
-- Pandas
-- Scikit-learn

 ## Contributing
 Contributions to Assembler are welcome!
 If you'd like to contribute, you can follow these steps: